Monazite geochronology: Decay of U and Th to Pb

 Monazite is a rare-earth-element phosphate mineral, with the chemical formula e.g. (Ce, La, Nd, Th, Y)PO4.
 It appears in a small amount as an accessory mineral in many igneous, metamorphic and sedimentary rocks.
 Monazite minerals contain significant amounts of radioactive elements Th and U, which trigger radioactive processes.
 These two elements are what make this mineral suitable for radiometric dating.

 In the radioactive processes, the three unstable parent isotopes decay into their respective stable daughter isotopes of Pb.
 Each following a decay chain consisting of alpha and beta decays, parent isotopes 238U, 235U and 232Th, decay into a series of intermediate daughter isotopes, and finally lead to stable isotopes, 206Pb, 207Pb and 208Pb, respectively.
 Each decay chain has a unique half-life, which means the daughter isotopes are generated at different rates.

 The decay processes can be simplified as the following equations, which omit all the intermediate daughter isotopes.

-where α represents alpha particle, β− represents beta particle, λ represents decay constant and t½ represents half-life.
+where α represents alpha particle, β− represents beta particle, λ represents decay constant and t1/2 represents half-life.

 Monazite geochronology studies the ratio of parent isotopes to daughter isotopes (isotopic ratio), and calculates how much time has passed since daughter isotopes start accumulating.